If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 You may find the many choices too overwhelming

-The thing about ordering handcrafted drinks is knowing what you want.
+The key to ordering handcrafted drinks is knowing exactly what you want.

 But what if you don’t know the difference between “tall,” “grande,” and “venti”?
 What if you make all the mistakes newbies make when ordering at Starbucks?